frankieciv608/frankieciv608/README.md

 - 💞️ I have a Linkedin page - https://www.linkedin.com/in/frankcivitello/
 - 🔷 Completed the Google Data Ananlytics Professional Certificate in September 2022.
 - 🔷 Completed the Learn SQL from Codecademy in November 2023.
-- 🔷 also have a Tableau profile page - https://public.tableau.com/app/profile/frank.civitello

 <!---
 frankieciv608/frankieciv608 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.